 There are tons of great travel credit cards.
 We recommend starting your search by seeing if your preferred airline or hotel chain offers a branded credit card.
 This will allow you to accrue airline points, miles, and other rewards with the program you will use most frequently.

 Other Great Military Credit Cards

-Military Star® Rewards MasterCard.
-The Military Star Rewards MasterCard is offered by Chase and is a huge improvement over the previous version of the Military Star Card, which was only available for use on base.
+Military Star® Card.
+The new Military Star Card is is a huge improvement over the previous version of the Military Star Card, which was only available for use on base.
 I opened a Military Star Card shortly after I enlisted and used it to help build my credit score.
 This card has unique offers for active duty, reserve, guards, retired-service members and their family’s credit needs.

 Best Credit Cards for People with Bad Credit

 Many of these cards report to the three major credit bureaus each month, which will help build or improve your credit score as long as you use it responsibly.
 Because these cards are designed as a tool for people who do not have excellent credit, there is usually an annual fee.
 Once you get your credit established, it is a good idea to begin looking into credit cards which do not charge an annual fee.